influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 time intervals, and offsetting the preset time boundaries by -12 minutes.

 {{% note %}}
-**NOTE:** The query in Example 2 returns the same results as the query in Example 1, but the query in Example 2 uses a negative `offset_interval` instead of a positive `offset_interval`.
+**Note:** The query in Example 2 returns the same results as the query in Example 1, but the query in Example 2 uses a negative `offset_interval` instead of a positive `offset_interval`.
 There are no performance differences between the two queries; feel free to choose the most